 Mohs surgery.
 This technique is used to remove the cancer that can be seen on the surface of the penis.
 In addition to the tumor, a small amount of healthy tissue around the edge is removed to make sure that no cancer is left behind.
 During the procedure, each small piece of tissue is examined under a microscope until all of the cancer is removed.
 This is most often used for small tumors that are only on the surface of the penis.
 This procedure can be more expensive than an excision.

 Overall, the possible side effects of surgery depend on the stage of disease and the type of procedure, among other factors.
-Talk with your surgeon beforehand about the possible side effects and your recovery period.
+Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.

 Learn more about the basics of cancer surgery.